tektronix/tm_devices/docs/contributing/add_new_driver.md

     Aliases")
 08. If the device supports VISA USBTMC communication, update the `USB_MODEL_ID_LOOKUP` lookup exposed in `tm_devices/helpers/__init__.py`
-09. Update the Supported Devices section in `README.md` to include the new model
+09. Update the Supported Devices section in `README.rst` to include the new model
 10. Update unit tests (and simulated device files)
     1. Add a new simulated device driver in the correct folder within `tests/sim_devices`